theislab/greatpy/docs/README.md

 ### What is GREAT :

-Great is a bioinformatics tool to analyze cis-regulatory regions of the genome.
-This method can be used to assign probable biological meanings to unannotated genes based on the annotations carried by neighboring genes.
-This tool allows going from peaks in .bed format to enrichment ontology terms associated with these peaks using several statistical tests.
-This package is strongly inspired by [GREAT][great_article] allowing Helmholtz to have a stable and perennial version of the package.

-[GREAT figure][great_figure] in [GREAT article][great_article]
+GREAT (Genomic Regions Enrichment of Annotations Tool) is a bioinformatics tool, this method enables to associate genetic regions to the most probable GO terms.

 ### What can you do with greatpy :
+This package is strongly inspired by [GREAT][GREAT_article] allowing Helmholtz to have a stable, perennial and updated version of the package.

+[GREAT figure][GREAT_figure] issue from [GREAT article][GREAT_article]

 #### <ins>1.
 Create regulatory domain from tss</ins>

--   Translate a genetic file in .bed format and containing the following information: chromosome number, start position on the chromosome, end position, gene name and tss.
+-   Translate a genetic file in .bed format and containing the following information: chromosome number, start position on the chromosome, end position, gene name and TSS.
     Into a regulatory region file that can then be used in the great :

 ```python